DeveloperLevin/DeveloperLevin/README.md

 ### Computer Engineering Undergraduate | Passionate Developer

 Hey there!
 I'm Levin Samson Moras, a Computer Engineering student with a strong passion for development and a keen interest in learning new technologies.
-I specialize in creating engaging and interactive online experiences and am currently exploring machine learning, Arduino, and mobile development.
+I specialize in creating engaging and interactive online experiences and am currently exploring Web Development and MAchine Learning.
 I thrive on the challenge of turning ideas into tangible solutions.

 <hr>